neicnordic/sensitive-data-archive/sda-download/biohackathon/paper.md

 We also extended the functionality of the sda-download service to support re-encryption of requested files.
 This allows users to get files that are encrypted with their own keypair instead of receiving just plain unencrypted files.
-To ensure the security of the archive secret key (avoid to keep it in a service that is available directly from the internet) we have implemented a small microservice (gRPC Server in the diagram) that recieves the encrypted header and a public key, re-encrypts the file, and sends it back to the user.
+To ensure the security of the archive secret key (avoid to keep it in a service that is available directly from the is available directly from the internet) we have implemented a small microservice (gRPC Server in the diagram) that recieves the encrypted header and a public key, re-encrypts the file, and sends it back to the user.